-When you begin building templates, review what your typical charting workflow looks like.
+When you begin building forms, review what your typical charting workflow looks like.
 In chronological order, think of what elements should be toward the top (beginning) of the appointment and which elements should be toward the bottom (end) of the appointment.
-Keeping your template well-organized is key to a seamless experience.
+Keeping your form well-organized is key to a seamless experience.
 Group types of questions together--you can hide or reveal clusters of questions using a switch.
-When you have a rough idea of what your template should look like, you can dive into creating your template.
+When you have a rough idea of what your form should look like, you can dive into creating your form.

-Building a template from scratch may be daunting so starting from a pre-built template could be used to your advantage.
-You have two ways of doing this: your account comes with pre-built templates that you can customize or you can find specialty-specific templates sourced from our community in our template library (Clinical > Library).
+Building a form from scratch may be daunting so starting from a pre-built form could be used to your advantage.
+You have two ways of doing this: your account comes with pre-built forms that you can customize or you can find specialty-specific templates sourced from our community in our form library (Clinical > Library).

 - Short-text fields: freely enter text into this field.

 - Yes/No fields: select between yes and no as options.